latchbio/latch/docs/source/snakemake/tutorial.md

 )
 ```

-The `latch_metadata/__init__.py` file instantiates a `SnakemakeMetadata` object which contains the Latch specific metadata that will be displayed on the Latch Console when executing a workflow.
+The `latch_metadata/__init__.py` file instantiates a `SnakemakeMetadata` object, which contains the Latch-specific metadata displayed on the Latch Console when executing a workflow.
 Feel free to update the `output_dir`, `display_name`, or `author` fields.

-The `SnakemakeMetadata` object also contains a `parameters` field which is used to specify the input parameters to the workflow.
+The `SnakemakeMetadata` object also contains a `parameters` field specifying the workflow's input parameters.

 ```python
 # latch_metadata/parameters.py